Deaf Children NZ aims to host a Family Camp every second year in one of three locations; Christchurch, Wellington or Auckland.

 Families, who are members of DCNZ and/or a Regional Parent Group, can apply to attend when applications open.
 We seek funding that allows for the whole family to attend with the aim that all costs are wholly or heavily subsidised.

-Keep an eye on this page and our Facebook page for announcement of the dates and venue for 2020.
+Keep an eye on this page and our Facebook page for announcement of the dates and venue in the future.

 Family Camp 2018 was held at El Rancho camp, 45 minutes north of Wellington in June.
 200 people attended, from across the country, and the Family Activities afternoon on Saturday was a big hit – horseriding, rock climbing, archery, rifle targets, Talk Town game testing – there was something for everyone.